hwanglab/rnaseq_workshop/01_prep_rnaseq_analysis.md

 Based on Ensembl annotations only.
 Available for many species. http://useast.ensembl.org/info/data/ftp/index.html

 #### UCSC TABLE BROWSER
 Based on UCSC annotations or several other possible annotation sources collected by UCSC.
-You might chose this option if you want to have a lot of flexibility in the annotations you obtain. e.g. to grab only the transcripts from chromosome 22 as in the following example:
+You might choose this option if you want to have a lot of flexibility in the annotations you obtain. e.g. to grab only the transcripts from chromosome 22 as in the following example:

 - Open the following in your browser: http://genome.ucsc.edu/

 - Select 'Tools' and then 'Table Browser' at the top of the page.
 - Select 'Mammal', 'Human', and 'Dec.
-2013 (GRCh38/hg38)' from the first row of drop down menus.
+2013 (GRCh38/hg38)' from the first row of drop-down menus.
-- Select 'Genes and Gene Predictions' and 'GENCODE v24' from the second row of drop down menus.
+- Select 'Genes and Gene Predictions' and 'GENCODE v24' from the second row of drop-down menus.
 To limit your selection to only chromosome 22, select the 'position' option beside 'region', enter 'chr22' in the 'position' box.
 - Select 'GTF - gene transfer format' for output format and enter 'UCSC_Genes.gtf' for output file.
 - Hit the 'get output' button and save the file.
 Make note of its location

-In addition to the .gtf file you may find uses for some extra files providing alternatively formatted or additional information on the same transcripts.
+In addition to the .gtf file, you may find uses for some extra files providing alternatively formatted or additional information on the same transcripts.
 For example: How to get a Gene bed file:

 - Change the output format to 'BED - browser extensible data'.
 - Change the output file to 'UCSC_Genes.bed', and hit the 'get output' button.